ARTICLE I. Organization

 a) Active – full membership

-b) Life – shall be available to all Presidents at the conclusion of their term of office.
+b) Lifetime – shall be available to all Presidents at the conclusion of their term of office.

 c) Honorary – The Board of Directors will, at the discretion of the Board, recognize members of the community for their contributions toward METAA’s goals by awarding honorary, one-year membership.
 Honorary members shall have no voting rights at any meeting nor be considered for the purposes of establishing quorum.